iisc-datacatalysts/car-price-prediction/README.md

-# Used Car Price Prediction
+# Predictive Modelling for Used Car Pricing

 A comprehensive machine learning project for predicting used car prices using various regression models and advanced feature engineering techniques.